WeatherCall continuously monitors the National Weather Service and compares a school’s specific address to the location of the warning area.

 School officials will no longer have to wonder if lightning is too close or not.

 Alerts for lightning (along with an "all-clear") are sent to school officials, allowing them to focus on the students and not have to also keep an eye on the weather.

-Each school that signs up for WeatherCall for Schools receives the following types of National Weather Service (NWS) issued warnings issued within a 1-mile zone around the school’s location and the important all-clear message when that threat has passed:
+Schools that sign up for WeatherCall for Schools receive the following types of National Weather Service warnings issued within a 1-mile zone around the school’s location:

 When you set up your account, you can at that time decide what your all-clear notification time once that last strike affects your 6-mile circle of monitoring, either 15 or 30 minutes.
 (The NWS and most athletic organizations suggest 30 minutes.)

 The first point of contact is the ringing phone since text messages and emails are most likely to be ignored, or delayed in checking for information.
 The message tells you that your monitored zone is in the path of a storm that has had a National Weather Service warning issued for it, and tells you what kind of warning it is (tornado, severe thunderstorm, flash flood, lightning strike within 6 miles).
 Then the message instructs you to check your email immediately for important information regarding the NWS-issued warning.